FAQs

 3D ultrasonic technology is at its core similar to 3D radar in that both are based on waves, with 3D radar being based on electromagnetic waves not ultrasonic waves.
 3D radar tends to be error-prone to non-metallic materials like wood and plastic.
 The ECHO ONE® can detect objects regardless of their material and is more cost-effective.

 A typical 1D ultrasonic sensor will only provide distance measurements, i. e. the distance to the nearest object relative to a sensor with a very limited Field-of-View.
 Besides providing simple distance measurements, our sensors provide the position of the object in 3D space, relative to the sensor.
-Additionally, our technology can detect up to 40 objects and has a Field-of-View up to 160° in the near field.
+Additionally, our technology has a Field-of-View up to 120°.

 We ship our products worldwide.
-Delivery times vary between 3 and 4 weeks upon receipt of the purchase order.
+Delivery times vary between 3 and 4 weeks upon receival of the purchase order.

 Please get in contact with us at support@toposens.com.